eesilas/unihiker-docs/docs/wiki/GettingStarted/gettingstarted_mind+.md

-## **Downloading and Installing the Mindplus (Mind+)**
+## **Download and Install the Mindplus (Mind+)**
 In this tutorial, we will guide you through the process of downloading and installing Mindplus on your Windows, Mac, or Linux computer.

 ### **Mindplus (Mind+)**
 Mind+ is a software designed for teenagers that supports AI and IoT functions by integrating with popular mainboards and open-source hardware.
 It offers an easy programming experience through graphical building blocks and advanced languages like Python, C, and C++.
 ### **Download the Editor**
-Download the Mind+ application that supports UNIHIKER **(V1.7.2 RC3.0 or above)**. [[Dowload Mind+ from the official website]](https://mindplus.cc/download-en.html)
+Download the Mind+ application that supports UNIHIKER **(V1.7.2 RC3.0 or above)**. [[Download Mind+ from the official website]](https://mindplus.cc/download-en.html)

 ![image.png](img/Mind+ - Python & Graphical Python/1691477041943-3a8c7375-2ba8-4dc3-a0df-15151648dbed.png)
 ### **Installation and open Mind+**
 After downloading the software, install it normally by clicking "Next".
-After the installation is complete, launch MindPlus, click on the gear button in the top right corner of the software to select the language.
+After the installation is complete, launch MindPlus, click on the "Gear" button in the top right corner of the software to select the language.
 #### Windows
 ![image.png](img/Mind+ - Python & Graphical Python/1691567857184-0d8501f0-1ee5-4585-8575-f27d64077d7e.png)
 #### Mac OS X